We use cookies on this site to enhance your experience.

 By selecting “Accept” and continuing to use this website, you consent to the use of cookies.

-Adapt your Global Studies degree to fit your interests!
-You can enhance your studies by adding a Concentration, Research Specialization, Option or Minor.
+Adapt your Global Studies degree to fit your interests, and enhance your studies by adding a Concentration, Option or Minor.
 Look through the possibilities below to see what interests you, then run a Whatif Scenario on MyDegree (instructions are on the link) to see how your current courses contribute and what is required to progress.
 When you're ready, you can delcare Program Changes using this form.

-As one of three distinct concentrations within Global Studies, peace and conflict studies is embedded within wider debates around the dynamics of globalization.
-Acknowledging that both peace and conflict are profoundly impacted by complex cultural practices and understandings, and by uneven levels of socio-economic development, our course offerings – from “Peacebuilding in the Shadow of War,” to “Disarming Conflicts,” to “War, Memory, and Popular Culture” (among others) – aim to provide you with a deeper understanding of contemporary armed conflict and what can be done about it.
+Acknowledging that both peace and conflict are profoundly impacted by complex cultural practices and understandings, and by uneven levels of socio-economic development, our course offerings – from “Peacebuilding and Conflict Resolution in Dangerous Times,” to “Disarming Conflicts,” to “War, Memory, and Popular Culture” (among others) – aim to provide you with a deeper understanding of contemporary armed conflict and what can be done about it.

 There are also many other ways to enhance your degree through Options and Minors at Laurier.
 Participate in our Social Entrepreneurship Option or look around and find the one that's right for you!